ulgg/ancient-chimes/README.md

 - How did you learn about them?

 >I had 0 knowledge about Node.js, Express, Pug, Electron, League Client API.
-Qiita, StackOverflow, Personal blogs, [References](#Thanks-and-References), Twitch viewers comments
+I learned them from Qiita, StackOverflow, Personal blogs, [References](#Thanks-and-References), Twitch viewers comments

 - Which League Client API are you using?